MicrosoftDocs/cognitive-toolkit-docs/articles/Setup-CNTK-on-Windows.md

 This puts all the required source code for a standard build onto your system.
 If you plan on making modifications to the CNTK code, you should read the information on [Developing and Testing](./Developing-and-Testing.md).

 The submodule Multiverso is used to enable [DataParallelASGD](./Multiple-GPUs-and-machines.md) for training.
 If you don't need DataParallelASGD support, then add the environment variable CNTK_ENABLE_ASGD and set its value to false.
 E.g. run this in a CMD prompt, and then reopen your CMD shell(s) and Visual Studio to pick up the change:

 ```
 setx CNTK_ENABLE_ASGD false
 ```

+[!IMPORTANT]
-**IMPORTANT!** The procedure above does not provide you with the access to 1-bit Stochastic Gradient Descent (1bit-SGD) and [BlockMomentumSGD](./Multiple-GPUs-and-machines.md) components.
+The procedure above does not provide you with the access to 1-bit Stochastic Gradient Descent (1bit-SGD) and [BlockMomentumSGD](./Multiple-GPUs-and-machines.md) components.
 If you want to build CNTK with this functionality enabled, please read the instructions on [this page](./Enabling-1bit-SGD.md) and then proceed with the installation.

 ##  MKL